KristjanESPERANTO/MagicMirror-3rd-Party-Modules/docs/result.md

 1. Typo: Found `Magic Mirror` in file `MMM-MarineWeather.js`: Replace it with `MagicMirror²`.
 2. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+3. Recommendation: Found `git checkout` in file `README.md`: Replace it with `git switch`.
+It's not a drop-in replacement, so make sure to check the documentation.
-3. Recommendation: The README seems to have a modules array (Found `modules: [`).
+4. Recommendation: The README seems to have a modules array (Found `modules: [`).
 This is usually not necessary.
 Please remove it if it is not needed ([basic instructions](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/readme_bestpractices.md#Config-Instructions)).
-4. Recommendation: The README seems to have a config example without a trailing comma.
+5. Recommendation: The README seems to have a config example without a trailing comma.
 Please add one ([basic instructions](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/readme_bestpractices.md#Config-Instructions)).
-5. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+6. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
-6. Recommendation: Found `'node-fetch'` in file `node_helper.js`: Replace it with built-in fetch ([documentation](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch); [example module with fetch implemented](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/node_helper.js)).
+7. Recommendation: Found `'node-fetch'` in file `node_helper.js`: Replace it with built-in fetch ([documentation](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch); [example module with fetch implemented](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/node_helper.js)).
-7. Typo: Found `Magic Mirror` in file `package.json`: Replace it with `MagicMirror²`.
+8. Typo: Found `Magic Mirror` in file `package.json`: Replace it with `MagicMirror²`.
-8. Recommendation: Found `"node-fetch"` in file `package.json`: Replace it with built-in fetch ([documentation](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch); [example module with fetch implemented](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/node_helper.js)).
+9. Recommendation: Found `"node-fetch"` in file `package.json`: Replace it with built-in fetch ([documentation](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch); [example module with fetch implemented](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/node_helper.js)).
-9. Recommendation: There is no CHANGELOG file.
+10. Recommendation: There is no CHANGELOG file.
 It is recommended to add one ([example CHANGELOG file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CHANGELOG.md)).
-10. Recommendation: There is no CODE_OF_CONDUCT file.
+11. Recommendation: There is no CODE_OF_CONDUCT file.
 It is recommended to add one ([example CODE_OF_CONDUCT file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CODE_OF_CONDUCT.md)).
-11. Recommendation: There is no dependabot configuration file.
+12. Recommendation: There is no dependabot configuration file.
 It is recommended to add one ([example dependabot file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/.github/dependabot.yaml)).
-12. Recommendation: No ESLint configuration was found.
+13. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects ([basic instructions](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/eslint.md)).

 ### [MMM-Markdown by wmawhinney1990](https://github.com/wmawhinney1990/MMM-Markdown)